HolmesShuan/Location-aware-Upsampling-for-Semantic-Segmentation/README.md

 # Location-aware-Upsampling-for-Semantic-Segmentation
 Pytorch implementation of "Location-aware Upsampling for Semantic Segmentation" (LaU).
-Pre-trained models, training and testing codes will be released in the next few months.
+Pre-trained models, training and testing codes will be released in the next few months. [[arXiv Link]](https://arxiv.org/abs/1911.05250)

 ### Dependencies :
 * **Python 3.5.6**